 Peter graduated from Dickinson College in 1983 and the Columbus School of Law at Catholic University of America in 1989.
 In 1989, Peter joined the firm of Cozen O’Connor where he practiced for twelve years, focusing on insurance subrogation.
 In 2001, he joined the firm of Butrus Khoshbin Wilson & Vogt, LLP, where he opened the firm’s Charlotte office.
-Throughout his career, Peter Vogt investigated and litigated hundreds of matters involving fires, crane collapses, water damage, boiler and machinery claims, cargo losses, and construction defects for numerous insurance carriers across the United States.
-Most recently Peter and Zack Jett won a 7.3 million dollar verdict in a case venued in York County, South Carolina.
+Throughout his career, Peter has investigated and litigated hundreds of matters involving fires, crane collapses, water damage, boiler and machinery claims, cargo losses, and construction defects for numerous insurance carriers across the United States.
+Most recently, Peter and Zach Jett won a 7.3 million dollar verdict in a case venued in York County, South Carolina.

 - Dickinson College

-Bachelor of Arts in Political Science and Economics
+Bachelor of Arts Political Science and Economics

 - Catholic University of America Columbus School of Law

 - Mecklenburg County Bar Association

 - Property Loss Research Bureau (PLRB)

 - United States Fourth Circuit Court of Appeals

 This article was originally published in NASP's Subrogator publication, Winter 2010. © 2010.
 Reprinted by permission.

 Contact the authors for a full version of the article.